 Whatever your age and length of service, the Scheme is important to you and can provide valuable benefits.
 The following pages tell you about the range of benefits provided by the Scheme.

-You can join the Scheme if you are an employee of VisitScotland.
+You can only join the Scheme if you are an employee of VisitScotland.
 The Scheme closed to new employees of VisitBritain from April 2017.
-Those employed before that date are still ‘active members’ as long as they are contributing to the Scheme.
+Those employed before that date accrued service to 31 March 2020 and were still ‘active members’ however their accrual ceased on 31 March 2020 as they no longer contributed to the scheme.
 See also Factsheet 4 Contributions.

 Membership of the Scheme costs 5% of your pensionable salary – but you get tax relief on your contributions at the highest rate of tax you pay.